-Actions carried out or regulated by the State of Virginia within the action area that may affect sea turtles and Atlantic sturgeon include the authorization of state fisheries and the regulation of dredged material discharges through CWA 401-Certification and point and non-point source pollution through the National Pollutant Discharge point and non-point source pollution through the National Pollutant Discharge Elimination System (NPDES).
+Actions carried out or regulated by the States of New Jersey and Delaware within the action area that may affect sea turtles and Atlantic sturgeon include the authorization of state fisheries and the regulation of dredged material discharges through CWA Section 401-certification and point and non-point source pollution through the National Pollutant Discharge Elimination System.
 We are not aware of any local or private actions that are reasonably certain to occur in the action area that may affect listed species.
-It is important to note that the definition of "cumulative effects" in the section 7 regulations is not the same as the NEPA definition of cumulative effects.9
+It is important to note that the definition of "cumulative effects" in the section 7 regulations is not the same as the NEPA definition of cumulative effects.

-State Water Fisheries - Future recreational and commercial fishing activities in state waters may take shortnose and Atlantic sturgeon.
-Information on interactions with sea turtles and Atlantic sturgeon for state fisheries operating in the action area is summarized in the Environmental Baseline section above, and it is not clear to what extent these future activities would affect listed species differently than the current state fishery activities described in the Status of the Species/Environmental Baseline section.
-However, this Opinion assumes effects in the future would be similar to those in the past and are, therefore, reflected in the anticipated trends described in the status of the species/environmental baseline section.
+Future recreational and commercial fishing activities in state waters may take Atlantic sturgeon.
+Information on interactions with sea turtles and Atlantic sturgeon for state fisheries operating in the action area is summarized in the Environmental Baseline section above, and it is not clear to what extent these future activities would affect listed species differently than the current state fishery activities described in the Status of the Species/Environmental Baseline sections.
+However, this Opinion assumes effects in the future would be similar to those in the past and are, therefore, reflected in the anticipated trends described in the status of the species/environmental baseline sections.

-State PDES Permits - Virginia has been delegated authority to issue NPDES permits by the EPA.
+State NPDES Permits - New Jersey and Delaware have been delegated authority to issue NPDES permits by the EPA.
 These permits authorize the discharge of pollutants in the action area.
 Permitees include municipalities for sewage treatment plants and other industrial users.
 The states will continue to authorize the discharge of pollutants through the SPDES permits.
 However, this Opinion assumes effects in the future would be similar to those in the past and are therefore reflected in the anticipated trends described in the status of the species/environmental baseline section.